p-lr/TrekMe/Readme.md

 3. Receive a map from a nearby TrekMe user (over Wifi)
 4. Make it yourself (the hard way)

 The preferred and easiest way is the first one.
-Below are detailed each methods.
+Below are detailed each of these methods.

 ### <a name="TOC-Select-area"></a>Select an area